Data Partitioning

 • Benefits:

-• Performance: Queries that only need profile information or transaction data can run faster because they scan smaller tables.
+• Performance: Queries that only need profile or transaction data can run faster by scanning smaller, more focused tables.

 Horizontal Partitioning (Sharding)